One of the most commonly grown house plants is aloe vera. It has thick succulent leaves that are plumped up with a watery get.

-One of the first indications that your aloe plant is underwatered is when it loses its healthy, normal colour and starts to pale, which ultimately leads to its healthy, normal colour and starts to pale, which ultimately leads to purple or pinkish.
+One of the first indications that your aloe plant is underwatered is when it loses its healthy, normal color and starts to pale, which ultimately leads to its healthy, normal color and starts to pale, which ultimately leads to purple or pinkish.

 If left unhydrated for a longer period of time, it will turn brown and slowly begin to shrivel up.

-When you first notice that your aloe plant is starting to turn a purple colour shade, check if the soil in which it is planted is dry or moist.
+When you first notice that your aloe plant is starting to turn a purple color shade, check if the soil in which it is planted is dry or moist.

-Aloe Vera do not need much watering like other succulents.
+Aloe Vera does not need much watering like other succulents.
 You can water them once or twice a week and they would be completely fine.

 But, make sure not to water them much during the winters, as it can lead to root rot.
 If the climate is extremely hot and humid, you can water it once a week after doing a touch test.